jaykayso/SAN_FRANCISCO_311_CALLS/README.md

 ### Recommendation

- (-) Freeze hiring for incorrect high forecasts.
+- Freeze hiring for incorrect high forecasts.
- (-) Coordinating what overextended v. underextended queues are most similar to help with remote training.
+- Coordinating what overextended v. underextended queues are most similar to help with remote training.
- (-) Identify if the job is feasible for someone to transition into:
+- Identify if the job is feasible for someone to transition into:
- (-) Physical Capability
+- Physical Capability
- (-) Technicality
+- Technicality
- (-) Safety in a Pandemic
+- Safety in a Pandemic
- (-)Continue forecasting to understand human resource needs.
+- Continue forecasting to understand human resource needs.
- (-)Use internal metrics to determine if a smooth employee transition has occurred between queues.
+- Use internal metrics to determine if a smooth employee transition has occurred between queues.
 Then develop and replicate.
 new employees.

 ### Future Work